 In some cases, you may even be able to complete more complex treatments like dental implant placement or cosmetic veneers.

 Dental schools that take patients often have to spread appointments out based on their class schedules, which procedures students are currently working on, and the complexity of the case.
-It’s important to know that the tradeoff for getting low-cost or free dental work may be a bit more of a time investment on your part.
+It’s important to know that the tradeoff for getting low-cost or free comprehensive dental care may be a bit more of a time investment on your part.
 But if that doesn’t matter, you’re in luck; you can save hundreds to thousands of dollars on dental treatments by choosing to have your care completed at a local dental school.
-These institutions typically don’t take dental insurance or offer payment plans, so if the costs are reduced you may need to be able to pay upfront for the procedure.
+These institutions typically don’t take dental insurance or offer payment plans, so if the costs are reduced you may need to be able to pay upfront for the oral health procedure.

 Dental hygiene students provide preventative care services such as: